-As a follow-up to this document, the BPF will then agree which particular elements its work should focus on, and collect and share best practices around the implementation of these elements, including through related mechanisms and measures.
-The BPF’s existing participants, stakeholders and knowledge base will enable it to identify these best practices.
-The BPF could also identify existing forums and networks that are currently addressing, or are well-placed to address, the elements that it has decided to cover, and provide an understanding on how stakeholders can participate in those existing processes. [include sentence on “legal track”] The resulting work would serve as a concrete contribution into relevant processes in the field of cybersecurity.
+Following, the BPF launched a public Call for Contributions to assist the BPF with agreeing which particular elements its work should focus on, and collect and share best practices around the implementation of these elements, including through related mechanisms and measures.
+The BPF also aimed to identify existing forums and networks that are currently addressing, or are well-placed to address, the elements that it has decided to cover, and provide an understanding on how stakeholders can participate in those existing processes. [include sentence on “legal track”]

-[include brief session description]
+The BPF organised a session at the IGF2019 annual meeting in Berlin, and published a draft output report ahead of the meeting. [include brief session description] Input from the discussions in Berlin and additional feedback on the draft report fed [will feed] directly into the final BPF output report.

+Inclusive and multidisciplinary approach

+In his Address to the IGF2018 in Paris, UN-Secretary General António Guterres noted the importance of the work being done in the Internet governance space and described the vast changes that have occurred in the field since the IGF was established.
+Moving forward, he made three recommendations: (i) calling for a multidisciplinary approach, (ii) encouraging the development and use of shared language; (iii) calling for efforts to draw “weak and missing voices” into the IGF’s work.
+The IGF2019 BPF Cybersecurity paid particular heed to the Secretary-General’s call in it’s work and discussions throughout the year.

 II.
 Cybersecurity Agreements